meowtuan/Practical-Statistics-for-Data-Scientist/README.md

 # Practical-Statistics-for-Data-Scientist

-This will be notes for Practical Statistics for Data Scientist.
+Personal notes for the book Practical Statistics for Data Scientist.